 Here's what you need to know about login access to library resources.

 To sign into Bearcat Search: Select Login using: CAS.
 You will be prompted to enter your MyLander user name and password.
 By signing in you are able to save searches, requests materials from other PASCAL institutions, and personalize your experience.
-To access the library's electronic resources (databases) you will need to create an OpenAthens account.
+To access the library's electronic resources (databases) you will need to create an OpenAthens account using your Lander email address.
 Logging into both places allows you to search and access all of our resources (physical material records, databases, and ebooks) in one place.

 Watch this extended video on how to use Bearcat Search.
 You are able to jump around to the different elements in the table of contents if you want.
 This video was produced by ExLibris so it refers to the search system as Primo.